Letter 677: The man who preserves Helladius's household by his tireless efforts is this Martyrius here.

 To Anatolius.
 (361)

-If you receive Martyrius as befits one sent by us and on behalf of such a family, everything will turn out well for us.
+If, then, you receive Martyrius, as is fitting for a man sent by us and on behalf of such affairs, all will go well for us.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.